-Description: Equipping of vehicle number 24, 5-yard Dump/Plow Trucks utilized by DPW for plowing,
+Description: Equipping of vehicle number 24, 5-yard Dump/Plow Trucks utilized by DPW for plowing, salting streets and water main breaks.

 Justification: Replacement due to life of equipment.
 Replacement will be with like equipment.
 Purchase moved and split to allow for consistent and sustainable MVP budget.